Passive Indoor Localization with WiFi Fingerprints: Results And Discussions

 Starting from Android 8 and above, Android phones have the option to randomize MAC addresses.
 Currently, the randomly generated MAC address is persistent to the same SSID as long as the phone connects to the same router~\cite{android}.
 Therefore, our RTS/CTS mechanism remains valid if the phone WiFi is on and connected to an AP.
 On the other hand, the MAC address of IOS phones is randomized only when the phone is not associated with an AP~\cite{iphone}.
 Since iPhone uses the same phone MAC when it connects to a router, our proposed method is still able to operate.
 In the case of IOS phone randomized MAC address when it is not associated with a specific AP, the solution is yet to be found.
+In the recent reseach~\cite{Brosnan_2022}, the authors proposed a method of clustering algorithm for identifying unique mobile devices from random MAC addresses.
+It is found that each phone model number has similar set of MAC randomization values.
+Therefore, both Android and IOS devices can be traced back eventually by collecting enough number of MAC for each model number.
+However, the drawback is that this method can not work in the case of 2 mobile devices that have the same model number.